 We understand that building a backyard deck is an investment in your home, which is why we want to give you the inspiration and outdoor decking ideas you need to make an informed choice.

 Continue reading to discover our 13to use this summer.
 We guarantee you’re going to find some great ideas to turn your new deck into your favorite “room” in the house.

 Who says you have to leave the lakeshore behind when your vacation ends?
 There are plenty of ways you can dress up your backyard deck so it reminds you of your favorite beach town.
-For example, installing white deck railing not only improves safety, but helps your outdoor living space feel more light and airy.
+For example, installing a white deck railing not only improves safety but helps your outdoor living space feel more light and airy.
 Add a few potted plants so you feel surrounded by nature.

 A wraparound deck is built along two sides of your home, providing sunlight and easy access to the outdoors.
 Wraparound decks are especially perfect if you love to entertain.
 During your next party, your deck could become a place for your guests to overflow and socialize.